echamudi/bon-jisho/test/manual-testing.md

   - Explore Buttons
     - The search images button MUST be clickable.
     - The search sentences in weblio MUST be clickable.
+- Kanji Tree
+  - The kanji tree MUST be shown in the correct sorting

 ### Special Features on Some Pages
 - 根本 ねもと　1290160
   - Explore other definitions (same writings) MUST be clickable.